Skip to main content

 Emerging markets

-This group aims to include the challenges of Emerging Markets and Developing Economies (EMDE) in IIGCC guidance.
+Aims to include the challenges of Emerging Markets and Developing Economies (EMDE) in IIGCC guidance.
 Participation can help to influence thought leadership at the UK, EU, and global levels.
-It facilitates discussions on how to turn global challenges into practical solutions.
+It facilitates discussions on mobilising capital to support both the transition in EMDEs and investments in adaptation and resilience into these regions.
 We especially encourage participation from risk teams, portfolio managers, and Chief Investment Officers.
-Contact: Sophie Barnes

-Supports ongoing net zero alignment at IIGCC and aims to develop resources for investors using external fund managers.
-It focuses on target setting, implementation guidance, and methodologies for assessing and improving alignment with the Paris Agreement.
-Contact: Adrian Fenton, Mariam Awad
+Supports the assessment of ongoing net zero alignment and aims to develop resources for investors using external fund managers.
+It focuses on target setting, implementation guidance, and methodologies for assessing alignment with the Paris Agreement.

 Index investing

 Enhances the Net Zero Investment Framework with guidance for indexed equity and fixed income strategies.
-This ensures investors remain active owners in the net-zero transition.
+This supports investors to remain active owners in the net zero transition.
 The group focuses on scaling index investing to align with net zero objectives by defining the levers available to index-based investors.
-Contact: Elena Vydrine

 Infrastructure

-The infrastructure working group has integrated infrastructure into NZIF.
-It produces guidance and tools to drive and enhance investor action on net-zero infrastructure.
-Contact: Hugh Garnett
+Has worked to integrate infrastructure into NZIF.
+It produces guidance and tools to enhance investor action on net zero infrastructure.

 Real estate

-This group enhances guidance and tools to drive net-zero investor action in the sector.
+Enhances guidance and tools for net zero investor action in the sector.
 It promotes consistent asset measurement, green building valuation, and retrofitting strategies.
-The group ensures real estate is fully integrated into net-zero commitments.
+The group supports real estate focused members to be integrated into their net zero commitments.
 It addresses policy barriers, emerging standards, and regulations to support effective implementation.
-Contact: Hugh Garnett

 Sovereign bonds and country pathways

-This group helps investors align sovereign bond holdings with net zero goals.
+Helps investors align sovereign bond holdings with net zero goals.
 Bringing together over 40 experts, it explores assessment tools and enhances NZIF guidance.
 It provides practical steps for overcoming challenges when integrating sovereign bonds into net zero investment strategies.
-Contact: Valentina Ramirez